nadaAit11/binary_trees/README.md

 - [Compilation](#Compilation)
 - [Usage](#Usage)
 - [Author](#AUTHOR)

+## Introduction 📝
+Welcome to the Binary Trees project!
+This repository contains a collection of C programs that implement various binary tree operations.
+Binary trees are a fundamental data structure in computer science, and this project provides a comprehensive set of functions to work with them.

 ## Description 📝
 This repository contains C programs that implement various binary tree operations.